core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in Section 9.4 of {{I-D.ietf-core-oscore-groupcomm}}, using the Recipient Context from step 4, with the following differences.

-   - The server sets the value of the 'request\_kid' field in the AAD to be the hash H from step 3.

    - The server does not perform replay checks against a Replay Window (see below).

 In case of successful verification, the server MUST also perform the following actions, before possibly delivering the request to the application.